Man smiling and looking up

 Cutting-Edge Treatment

-Our Sidney-headquartered practice provides advanced treatment every step of the way, from assessing your ocular health and visual field through successful glaucoma care.
+Our Sidney-headquartered practice provides advanced treatment every step of the way, from assessing your ocular health and visual field to successful glaucoma care.
 We perform sophisticated glaucoma treatments using state-of-the-art devices.

 The iStent inject® W can help patients suffering from both cataracts and glaucoma.
 The FDA-approved Durysta® ocular implant can be placed to reduce the need for glaucoma relief eye drops, and the Kahook Dual Blade® can relieve a significant amount of intraocular pressure with a minimally invasive approach.